WAVI-ice-sheet-model/WAVI-website/docs/index.md

 ## Get in touch

-Check our [discussions forum](community.md) for general purpose question around the WAVI ecosystem.
+Check our [discussions forum](https://github.com/orgs/WAVI-ice-sheet-model/discussions) for general purpose question around the WAVI ecosystem.

-If you want to get in touch with us directly, please contact: ...
+If you want to get in touch with us directly, please see the team page for contact details:

 [:octicons-arrow-right-24: Find out more about the team](authors.md)